What is a WordPress Slug and How To Change It?

 The primary use of the them is to identify what post, page, category or term should be loaded.
 This is not the only place where they show up, since WordPress also makes use of them in its URLs.
 In general, they are located at the end of them.

-The slug is typically located at the end of the permalink and is created by using the title of the page or post and converting it into a shorter, URL-friendly string.
+The slug, which appears at the end of the permalink, is created by shortening the title into a more condensed, URL-friendly text.

 The URL with the slug may appear above the title on search engine results pages.
 You should be aware that long URLs are truncated in search results, and their end part containing the slug may be hidden.
 Either way, simple and comprehensive URL addresses will attract more clicks and visitors to your website.